 Luckily the days of drug violence have come and gone and Colombia is quickly becoming a popular tourist destination.

-There is an abundance of climbing in Colombia, with only a very small percentage having been developed.
+Columbia holds an abundance of climbing, with only a very small percentage having been developed.
 As time goes on and the popularity of climbing grows, we will start to see more and more crags and climbers start to pop up out of Colombia.

 But in the meantime there are few areas which are ready now for your enjoyment.